forealasting/MPDQN-Scalable_OneM2M_RL_for_INTEL/README.md

 ### Manual Action Configuration

-If you want to manually set actions for evaluation or debugging, adjust the following settings in the Python code:
+If you want to manually set actions for evaluation or debugging, adjust the following settings:

 ```python
 manual_action = 0  # Set to 0 if not using manual actions